TonyPhipps/SIEM/Tactics/Registry-Modification.md

-# File Access Use Cases
+# Registry Modification Use Cases

 Grouped by [Detection Method](/Detection-Methods.md)